syncfusion-content/uwp-docs/uwp/SfPivotChart/Common/Chart-Types.md

 ![](Chart-Types_images/column.png)

-### Stacking Column Chart
+### Stacking column chart

 Stacking column charts are similar to regular column charts except that the Y values are stacked on top of each other in the specified series order.
 This chart helps to visualize the relationship of parts to the whole and it is widely used for proportional analysis over a particular period of time.

-The following code snippet shows how to select a stacking column chart.
+The following code snippet shows how to select a stacking column chart:

 {% tabs %}